 - 1) The Security Officer must set the configuration settings as per the table in Section 6.5.
-Also the bit-mask in the configuration file must be set so that the configuration settings cannot be changed once set - 2) The Security Officer responsible of Creating and setting up the PIV application must ensure that the maximum number of PIN retries attempts meet FIPS 140-2 requirements. - 3) The Security Officer responsible of Creating and setting up any application directory with an ADF file must ensure that the maximum number of PIN & Challenge-Response retries attempts meet FIPS 140-2 requirements.
-This value depends on PIN length and key size but a value of 10 will always meet the requirements. - 4) The Security Officer or user enrolling the fingerprint template on the card for biometric verification should ensure that the FIPS 140-2 strength of authentication requirements is met by configuring the biometric enrollment settings correctly (See Section 6.6). - 5) The Security Officer must create PIN files, key files and ADF files with appropriate permission bytes to prevent unauthorized disclosure or modification. - 6) The Security Officer must change the default SO PIN as soon as the card is in possession of the SO and should not communicate his/her PIN to any entity. - 7) When the Recycle command is issued the EXF file is deleted.
-This command should only be used when the card is destroyed. - 8) The SO should unblock User PIN only for legitimate Users.
+Also the bit-mask in the configuration file must be set so that the configuration settings cannot be changed once set - 2) The Security Officer responsible of Creating and setting up any application directory with an ADF file must ensure that the maximum number of PIN & Challenge-Response retries attempts meet FIPS 140-2 requirements.
+This value depends on PIN length and key size but a value of 10 will always meet the requirements. - 3) The Security Officer or user enrolling the fingerprint template on the card for biometric verification should ensure that the FIPS 140-2 strength of authentication requirements is met by configuring the biometric enrollment settings correctly (See Section 6.4.4). - The Security Officer must create PIN files, key files and ADF files with appropriate permission bytes to prevent unauthorized disclosure or modification. - 5) The Security Officer must change the default SO PIN as soon as the card is in possession of the SO and should not communicate his/her PIN to any entity. - 6) When the Recycle command is issued the EXF file is deleted.
+This command should only be used when the card is destroyed. - 7) The SO should unblock User PIN only for legitimate Users.